Read more about

 The Richest Countries In Europe

-Luxembourg has the highest per capita GDP of all countries on the continent, which makes it the richest country in Europe.
-Luxembourg prides itself on having a GDP per capita based on purchasing power parity (PPP) of 104,003 international dollars in 2016, the largest of any European nation.
+Luxembourg has the highest per capita GDP of all countries on the continent, which makes it the richest country in Europe as well as the richest country in the world.
 Luxembourg has been stable for decades, and good governance has facilitated its economic development.
 Its iron and steel sector represents 7% of its economy, and it is home to ArcelorMittal which is the world's largest steelmaker.
 Luxembourg has been keen on developing its technology and financial services industries in a move to diversify its economy.
 An estimated 155 banking companies have operations in the State, many of which are foreign-owned.
 Luxembourg enjoys an extremely high-speed communication infrastructure coupled with many data centers, which enables the country to provide enormous global connectivity to the international network.
 Government incentives, low corporate taxes, a favorable business environment, and a stable labor force all sustain the country's economic prosperity.

 High Quality of Life